RCheesley/mautic-meeting-parser/README.md

 3. At the end of the paste, you will find a 'Participants' section.
 This includes all the chat usernames of participants.
 It is a best practice to credit active meeting participants on the meeting notes issue.
-You can do that by pasting the list of participants at the end of your drupal.org meeting issue in the 'Credit others' textfield (in the 'Crediting & committing' fieldset).
-This field is only visible for maintainers of a project.
-If you are not a maintainer, ask a maintainer to credit people.
+You can do that by pasting the list of participants at the end of your meeting notes.

-   Do keep in mind two things.
-First of all, it is a best practice to only credit active meeting participants.
+   Do keep in mind that it is a best practice to only credit active meeting participants.
 That is people who actually contributed to the meeting.
-Second, drupal.org usernames will not always be the same as chat usernames.
-When you save credits after you pasted the list, check which users got credits and find and add the actual drupal.org usernames for the missing participants to credit.
-Then save them with another comment.

-   Finally, don't forget to close the issue as fixed so the credits will be granted.

 ## Contributing